Sunday, December 13, 2009

 Robert Johnson Workshop Thoughts - Portraits

-On Day 4, our model was an old Hollywood cowboy who had been featured in many western films.
+who had been featured in many western films.
 He was quite colorful and with my Wyoming upbringing, I really felt an affinity to the composition.
 The highlight of the workshop was a comment Robert made to me that I have a thick painterly style with clean fresh paint and decisive brush strokes.

 Robert Johnson Workshop Thoughts - Still Life

-On Days 3 & 4, we worked on figures which will be a separate post.
+were cute, but hard for me to paint without painting each pedal.
+I needed more variety and values in this painting.
+I used the same pot in the first two paintings.
+You can certainly notice an evolution of how I executed the pot on Day 2.On Days 3 & 4, we worked on figures which will be a separate post.
 On Day 5 I bought more flowers before the workshop and was eager to tackle another still life.
 I was looking for a variety of colors and shapes in this composition and tried to be more creative with my arrangement than I was on Day 2.
 A common mistake artists make is putting too much thought in placing items in specific locations as it can look contrived.
 My goal was to create almost a haphazard approach in my final still life pictured below.